 The lender will have required an independent appraisal of the home's value to make sure that the amount of the mortgage is reasonable given the value of the house that secures it.
 The lender will also require a title search and contract for title insurance.
 The title company will research any claims or liens on the deed; the purchase cannot go forward if the deed may not be freely transferred.
 Over the term of the mortgage, the title insurance protects against flaws not found in the title and any claims that may result.
 The buyer also pays a fee to file the property deed with the township or municipality.
 There may also be a land transfer tax, a one-time tax levied by most provinces and territories that is the responsibility of the buyer.
 PST on the mortgage insurance and legal/notarial fees must also be paid in cash as part of the closing costs.
-For more information on closing costs.
+For more information on closing costs in Canada, see the Royal Bank of Canada webpage Closing Costs.